Families reunite, airlines celebrate as U.S. ends COVID-19 travel bans for vaccinated visitors

 Europeans, in particular, were banking on Mr. Biden to lift the restrictions when the virus picture improved earlier this year.
 They grew frustrated when they eased their rules ahead of the summer tourism season only to see the U.S. keep a tight lid on who could enter.

-The E.U. tightened its protocols on travelers from the U.S., particularly the unvaccinated, in the late summer as the delta variant wreaked havoc in the U.S., though some saw it as retribution for America’s reluctance to reciprocate earlier.
+The EU tightened its protocols on travelers from the U.S., particularly the unvaccinated, in the late summer as the delta variant wreaked havoc in the U.S., though some saw it as retribution for America’s reluctance to reciprocate earlier.

 • This article includes wire service reports.